International adoption: Immunization considerations

 - Centers for Disease Control and Prevention (CDC), Advisory Committee on Immunization Practices.
 Updated recommendations from the Advisory Committee on Immunization Practices (ACIP) for use of hepatitis A vaccine in close contacts of newly arriving international adoptees.
 MMWR Morb Mortal Wkly Rep 2009; 58:1006.

 - Centers for Disease Control and Prevention.
-Hepatitis A. In: Health Information for International Travel 2016: The Yellow Book. wwwnc.cdc.gov/travel/page/yellowbook-home (Accessed on March 26, 2016).
+Hepatitis A. In: Health Information for International Travel 2018: The Yellow Book.
+Available at http://wwwnc.cdc.gov/travel/page/yellowbook-home (Accessed on May 17, 2017).

 - Advisory Committee on Immunization Practices (ACIP), Fiore AE, Wasley A, Bell BP.
 Prevention of hepatitis A through active or passive immunization: recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep 2006; 55:1.